All Episodes

 Climate justice, climate injury, it's all the same thing.

-Um, so there is this um weird omereta between them, between these different groups, that if you admit to one truth and therefore break up the alliance, we are going to start shaming you as well.
+So there is this weird omerta between them, between these different groups, that if you admit to one truth and therefore break up the alliance, we are going to start shaming you as well.

 Yeah.

-Uh just on the point of the finding uh writings or engravings on the uh the casings in the bullets, yeah, apparently they said things like, hey fascist catch.
+Just on the point of finding writings or engravings on the casings in the bullets.

-Um if you read this, you are gay, Lamel.
+If you read this, you are gay, Lamal.

-Yeah, he was one guy explained it as this being some kind of shit post, but in the form of a murder.
+One guy explained it as this being some kind of shitpost, but in the form of a murder.

-Um whereby you end up with these people that can't take anything seriously but are married to insane lies, and like this is f for them this is funny.
+Whereby you end up with these people that can't take anything seriously, but are married to insane lies.

 Yes.

-I think it's pretty clear at this point, relatively clear at this point, um, that it is just straight up this guy with anti fascist and like trans ideology going on through his head.
+I think it's pretty clear at this point, relatively clear at this point, that it is just straight up this guy with anti-fascist and like trans ideology going on through his head.

-Now, uh the thing of going to university I mean I had it myself, but in my form it was being like really high brow about ancient history.
+Now, the thing of going to university, I mean, I had it myself, but in my form, it was being like really high brow about ancient history.

-But you go to university, you don't really have much of a personality yet when you're nineteen or twenty.
+But you go to university, you don't really have much of a personality yet when you're 19 or 20.

 You've only ever lived at home.